 Total city tours: 628.

 The bpb funding continues for the third year running – a great opportunity to grow beyond the borders of Berlin: In late April, the project Refugees show their Dresden is launched.
-With the support of the Berliner Sparkasse Foundation we organize 45 free homeless tours for school classes from Berlin.
+Furthermore, with the support of the Berliner Sparkasse Foundation we are able to organize 45 free homeless tours for school classes from Berlin.

-Since August the association is officially called querstadtein e.V.
+In August the association’s name is officially changed to querstadtein e.V.